Snoopy-0/Linux-git-cheatsheet/readme.md

 5. `git merge` -> merge a branch into the current branch

 6. `git push` -> upload commits to the remote repository

+7. `git pull` -> fetch and merge updates from the remote repository